This article originally appeared on VICE Canada.

 When I was 16, I landed my first job interview at a shoe store.
 Shaking with adolescent fear, I remember thinking to myself OK Moses, don't worry, you got this—just act white.
 As I walked through the shoe aisles and into the back room, I ended up doing just that.
 I rose my naturally deep voice up an octave, used words I would normally reserve for essays, and gesticulated like an idiot.

 But you know what, I got the job.

-What I did has a formal name called "code-switching," and honestly it's something we all do.
-We all change ourselves in different scenarios, bend our personalities to accommodate certain situations, whether it's a date, a job interview or hanging with dude bros.
-But for people of colour, the phenomenon constantly challenges our conception of identity and culture, making us question who we really are.
+What I did has a formal name called "code-switching," and honestly, it's something we all do.
+We all change ourselves in different scenarios, bend our personalities to accommodate certain situations, whether it's a date, a job interview, or hanging with dude bros.
+But for people of color, the phenomenon constantly challenges our conception of identity and culture, making us question who we really are.
 At times we'll change our vocabulary and inflection to seem less like a minority, or hide aspects of ourselves to fit in more.